aline-bebe/Hostels-searching-/README.md

 <h1>Behavior-driven development</h1>
 This is are the requirement:
 *user will go to our website
-,and get the information about the building
+*and get the information about the building
-,user ca be able to see the room and book it online
+*user ca be able to see the room and book it online

 ## Known Bugs
 No bugs found yet.